popphp/docs/reference/pop_controller.rst

 the controller classes for your application.
 In it, is the main ``dispatch()`` method, as well as methods to set and get the default action.
 The default action is set to ``error`` and that would be the method the controller class expect to find and default to if no other method satisfies the incoming route.
+You can change that to whatever method name you prefer with the ``setDefaultAction()`` method.

-Let take a look at an example controller class:
+Take a look at an example controller class:

 .. code-block:: php